MystenLabs/sui/crates/sui-framework/docs/collectible.md

 <a name="0x2_collectible_ECapReached"></a>

-For when maximum size of the Collection is reached - minting forbidden.
+Maximum size of the Collection is reached - minting forbidden.

 <pre><code><b>const</b> <a href="collectible.md#0x2_collectible_ECapReached">ECapReached</a>: u64 = 2;